welcome

-HSP (Highly Sensitive Person) Scale/test developed by Dr. Elaine Aron and colleagues.
+The HSP (Highly Sensitive Person) Scale Test was developed by Elaine Aron, Ph.D. and colleagues.
 The HSP Scale assesses the trait of Sensory‑Processing Sensitivity (SPS) — a personality/temperament trait involving deeper processing of stimuli, higher emotional reactivity, and greater sensitivity to subtleties in the environment.
-The term HSP (Highly Sensitive Person) refers to individuals scoring relatively high on this trait.
+The term HSP refers to individuals scoring relatively high on this trait.
 Aron estimated about 15-30% of the population.
-Important: It is not a clinical diagnosis or disorder but a trait — a variant of normal human sensitivity.
+Important to note: It is not a clinical diagnosis or disorder but a trait — a variant of normal human sensitivity.

 • D – Depth of Processing: taking more time to reflect, notice patterns, pause before action.